-Suppose that $p$ is a second order type which can not be satisfied by computable reals.
+Suppose that $p$ is a type of one second order variable which cannot be satisfied by computable reals.
 If $\Phi$ admits omitting for the set of reals satisfying $p$, then we can build a countable $\omega$-model of $\RCA + \Phi$ omitting $p$.
-So, cone avoidance property is sufficient for proving $\Phi \not\vdash \ACA$.
-But, most theorems in the four families enjoy strong cone avoidance property.
-To be precise, for each $r$, $\ART^r_{< \infty,d}$ has strong cone avoidance property for sufficiently large $d$; and $\FS^r, \TS^r$ and $\RRT^r_2$ all have strong cone avoidance property.
-Actually, strong cone avoidance property is a key factor, which allows us to establish cone avoidance by inductions on exponents for Achromatic Ramsey Theorems and Free Set Theorems.
-Interestingly, these inductions follow a zig-zag pattern.
-For example, the induction for $\FS$ goes like: from induction hypothesis that strong cone avoidance property holds for $\FS^{< r}$, we obtain cone avoidance property for $\FS^r$; and apply this weaker property to get strong cone avoidance property for $\FS^r$.
+So, the cone avoidance property is sufficient for proving $\Phi \not\vdash \ACA$.
+But, most theorems in the four families enjoy the strong cone avoidance property.
+To be precise, for each $r$, $\ART^r_{< \infty,d}$ has the strong cone avoidance property for sufficiently large $d$; and $\FS^r, \TS^r$ and $\RRT^r_2$ all have the strong cone avoidance property.
+Actually, the strong cone avoidance property is a key factor which allows us to establish the cone avoidance property by induction on exponents for the Achromatic Ramsey Theorem and the Free Set Theorem.
+Interestingly, these inductions follow a zigzag pattern.
+For example, the induction for $\FS$ proceeds as follows: from the induction hypothesis that the strong cone avoidance property holds for $\FS^{< r}$, we obtain the cone avoidance property for $\FS^r$; and apply this weaker property to obtain the strong cone avoidance property for $\FS^r$.

-The proofs of strong cone avoidance property for Achromatic Ramsey Theorems and Free Set Theorems share some other common features.
-Both proofs follow the analysis of Seetapun's theorem by Cholak, Jockusch and Slaman \cite{Cholak.Jockusch.ea:2001.Ramsey}: we obtain some cone avoiding set which has some property like cohesiveness; then build a desired set as a subset of this cohesive-like set.
-And in both proofs, we use Mathias forcing and exploit the power of $\Pi^0_1$ classes in controlling complexity of certain Mathias generics, as Seetapun did in his celebrated proof.
+The proofs of the strong cone avoidance property for the Achromatic Ramsey Theorem and the Free Set Theorem share some other common features.
+Both proofs follow the cohesive-stable decomposition in Cholak, Jockusch and Slaman \cite{Cholak.Jockusch.ea:2001.Ramsey}: we obtain some cone avoiding set which assumes a property similar to that of cohesiveness; then build a desired set as a subset of this cohesive-like set.
+And in both proofs, we use Mathias forcing and exploit the power of $\Pi^0_1$ classes in controlling the complexity of certain Mathias generics, as Seetapun did in his celebrated proof.

-Besides these similarities, the proof of strong cone avoidance for Free Set Theorems heavily depends of strong cone avoidance property of Achromatic Ramsey Theorems.
-So, all clues here suggest that there are some deeper relations, perhaps metamathematical relations, between Achromatic Ramsey Theorems and Free Set Theorems.
+Besides these similarities, the proof of the strong cone avoidance for the Free Set Theorem heavily depends on the strong cone avoidance property of the Achromatic Ramsey Theorem.
+So, all clues here suggest that there are some deeper relations, perhaps metamathematical relations, between the Achromatic Ramsey Theorem and the Free Set Theorem.
 However, at this moment we know nothing.
-We put relating questions in the last section.
+We pose related questions in the last section.